polyphony-cvpr/polyphony/ADH-ViT/README.md

 # ADH-ViT: Alternating Dual-Hand Vision Transformer

-**An implementation for alternating dual-hand video action recognition.**

-This is a streamlined version of VideoMAEv2, containing only the essential components needed for training alternating dual-hand action recognition models on the HA-ViD dataset.
+This is official implementation of ADH-ViT.
+It serves as a feature extractor in Polyphony, but it can also operate as a standalone dual-hand action recognition model.
+By blocking one stream, it can also work on single-stream action recognition tasks.

 ---